 Most premarital agreements include severability clauses.
 If a judge invalidates one portion, the remainder stays in effect.

 Today’s premarital agreements are easy to make and difficult to break.
-For a free consultation with an experienced Orland Park family law attorney, contact the Suburban Law Group, L.L.C.
+For a free consultation with an experienced Orland Park family law attorney, contact SLG Family Law.
 We have offices throughout Chicagoland.

 To request a consultation, please fill out all fields, and we will follow up with you momentarily to set up an appointment.